arthurpedri/voga-vault/Code/Javascript.md

   exporting and importing code

-  in node, we use module.exports and require() instead of the import/export syntax
+  in node, we use module.exports and require() instead of the import/export syntax for older code

   export { resourceToExport, otherResource }